Consumer edition active

 Many different types of brain malformations and brain damage can cause cerebral palsy, and sometimes more than one cause is involved.

-Problems that occur just before, during, and just after birth cause 15 to 20% of cases.
+Problems that occur just before, during, and just after birth cause some cases.
 These problems include lack of oxygen during delivery, infections, and brain injuries.

 During pregnancy, infections, such as rubella, toxoplasmosis, Zika virus infection, or cytomegalovirus infection, sometimes result in cerebral palsy.
 Sometimes the brain malformations that cause cerebral palsy result from genetic abnormalities.

-Preterm infants are particularly vulnerable, possibly in part because in a certain part of their brain, some of the blood vessels are thin and bleed easily.
-High levels of bilirubin in the blood can lead to a form of brain damage called kernicterus, which can cause cerebral palsy.
+Premature infants are particularly vulnerable, possibly in part because in a certain part of their brain, some of the blood vessels are thin and bleed easily.
+High levels of bilirubin in the blood can lead to a form of brain damage called chronic bilirubin encephalopathy (formerly known as kernicterus), which can cause cerebral palsy.

 Did You Know...